Barry Allen: Tragedy

-In time, Barry marries his girlfriend Iris West, who learns of his double identity because Allen talks in his sleep.
+In time, Barry marries his girlfriend Iris West, who learns of his double identity because Barry talks in his sleep.
 She keeps this secret, and he reveals his identity to her of his own free will with Moreno's persuasion.
 Iris is revealed to have been sent as a child from the 30th century and adopted.

 In the 1980s, Flash's life begins to collapse.
-Iris is murdered by Zoom (a supervillain from the 25th century who had long loved her and been jealous of Allen), and when Allen prepares to marry another woman, Zoom tries the same trick again.
-Allen stops him, killing Zoom in the process by breaking his neck.
+Iris is murdered by Zoom (a supervillain from the 25th century who had long loved her and been jealous of Barry), and when Barry prepares to marry another woman, Zoom tries the same trick again.
+Barry stops him, killing Zoom in the process by breaking his neck.
 Unfortunately, when Barry is unable to make an appearance at his own wedding, his fiancée descends into madness.

-Placed on trial for murder in connection with Zoom's death, Allen is found guilty by the jury.
-When he is told by a juror Nathan Newbury, who is being possessed by a mind from the future, that Reverse-Flash (whom Allen knows to be dead) brainwashed the jury into this verdict, Flash flees his trial.
+Placed on trial for murder in connection with Zoom's death, Barry is found guilty by the jury.
+When he is told by a juror Nathan Newbury, who is being possessed by a mind from the future, that Reverse-Flash (whom Barry knows to be dead) brainwashed the jury into this verdict, Flash flees his trial.
 The Flash is then attacked by Reverse-Flash, and realizes that the answers to this mystery, and restoring his good name, lie in the future, so Newbury uses a time device to send them forward.
 They discover that Abra Kadabra was disguised as Reverse-Flash to ruin the Flash's good name.
-Defeating Kadabra, he retreats to the future to be reunited with Iris, having learned that Iris' spirit was in fact drawn to the 30th century, and given a new body (and was in fact the mind inhabiting Newbury).
-The final issue of The Flash ends with Flash and Iris kissing passionately and the caption "And they lived happily ever after... for a while".
-There are a few references in the final issue (The Flash #350) to the upcoming events, and Flash's impending death.
+Defeating Kadabra, he retreats to the future to be reunited with Iris, having learned that Iris' spirit was in fact drawn to the 30th century, and given a new body (and had been inhabiting Newbury's body).

-In the controversial storyline Identity Crisis (set within the post-Zero Hour continuity), it is revealed that six months after Iris' death, Barry and four other members of the Justice League voted to allow Zatanna to edit Doctor Light's mind, essentially lobotomizing him.
-When Batman discovers what the League was doing, the League has his memories edited as well despite the objection of Green Arrow.
-Both Doctor Light and Batman recover from their respective mindwipes; Doctor Light vows to get his revenge against the heroes while Batman loses trust and faith in his allies.